Midway City, California · Workers' Compensation

 Certified Specialist Eman Yazdchi appears regularly at the Long Beach WCAB and has represented hundreds of California workers across Orange County industries.

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law, certified by the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys earn that credential.
+Only a small fraction of California attorneys earn that credential.
 He has represented hundreds of injured California workers.
 He appears regularly at the Long Beach WCAB, which handles cases from Midway City and the surrounding Central Orange County communities.

 The firm serves Spanish-speaking clients.
 Most of Midway City's auto-repair and light-industrial workforce communicates in Spanish as a first language.
 The Long Beach WCAB provides interpreters at hearings and medical exams at no cost to the worker.